sheetal-devop/flightgear-control/doc/SETUP.md

     1. Extract archive `FlightGear-2020.3.17-data.txz`
     1. Extract archive `FlightGear-2020.3.17-update-data.txz`
 1. Ensure the binary file FlightGear-2020.3.17-x86_64.AppImage is executable.
 1. Add the directory containing the FlightGear AppImage to the PATH.
-Set this in the shell config files too.
+Set this in the shell config files (e.g. .bashrc) too.
+    The simulator scripts used by the `flightgear-control` establish and depend on an FG_HOME within the same directory as the AppImage.
+Simulator assets like aircraft will have to be redownloaded.
 1. Clone the `flightgear-control` project, and check out the latest tagged release.
 1. Run the simulator setup shell script with:
     `flightgear-control/scripts/fg_launcher.sh`